Joe Brumm

 Joseph Brumm is an Australian animator, director and writer.
 After working on multiple British animated children's shows, he created the Peabody Award-winning Australian animated television series Bluey.

 Early life

 Brumm was born in Winton in Central West Queensland, the second of three boys.
 His father worked for the Department of Primary Industries, while his mother was a librarian.

-After moving to Cairns when he was five years old, his family finally settled in the state's capital city of Brisbane when he was aged 12, where he began attending high school.
+After moving to Cairns when he was five years old, his family finally settled in the state's capital city of Brisbane (where Bluey takes place) when he was aged 12, where he began attending high school.
 He graduated from Marist College Ashgrove in 1995.

-After finishing high school, he studied animation at Griffith University and graduated in 1998 with a Bachelor of Animation (Honours) degree.
+After finishing high school, he studied animation at Griffith Film School at Griffith University and graduated in 1998 with a Bachelor of Animation (Honours) degree.

 Career

 After graduating from university, Brumm relocated to London where he obtained work as an animator on several British series, such as Charlie and Lola, Peppa Pig, Ben & Holly's Little Kingdom and Tinga Tinga Tales.

 Brumm returned to Brisbane in 2009.
 He established a small animation studio called Studio Joho in 2011 with Mark Paterson, with the intent of making an Australian version of Peppa Pig; he swapped the pig characters for dogs and changed the personality of the father.
 The show would be titled Bluey.
 Brumm conceived of the show while he was working on Charlie and Lola alongside Paterson, who would later animate Bluey's pilot, in London.
 Brumm decided the episodes of Bluey would centre around the two juvenile characters participating in play-based learning and creating their own adventures, producing a one-minute sample in 2016.
 Ludo Studio, a local company, picked it up and helped Brumm expand the sample into a five-minute pilot.
 Brumm and his wife Suzy subsequently created the first season of 52 seven-minute episodes which was released in Australia in 2018.
 The show has gone on to achieve commercial success and critical acclaim internationally.